 WhatsApp Business API is a powerful marketing tool but building your contact list requires an active opt-in.
-Hence, today, I’m going to show you how to boost the growth of your contact list and generate new opt-ins (and ultimately clients) with a WhatsApp contest.
+Today, we will show you how to boost the growth of your contact list and generate new opt-ins (and ultimately clients) with a WhatsApp contest.

-Moreover, I’ll share with you 9 specific WhatsApp chatbot contest ideas for some INSPIRATION.
+Moreover, we will share 9 specific WhatsApp chatbot contest ideas for some INSPIRATION.

 Contests are a very effective strategy to acquire new leads, gain fans and followers and expand your reach but chatbots take it further.
 They make it easy and fun to participate, capture the lead information instantly and make overall management and follow-up a piece of cake.